loopalu/Slack-Notifier-Plugin/README.md

 ## To do

 <ul>
-    <li>Filter out all other Gradle outputs not relevant to test or build events.</li>
     <li>Format output.</li>
     <li>Restart EventListener upon configuration changes to apply changes without restarting IDE.</li>
     <li>Add an option to listen also to Maven events.</li>